Last Updated on 2026-06-16 by Daev Roehr

 So…

-I’m not one of those obsessive audiophiles that insists vinyl is superior to both sex and all other audio mediums… although a good LP recording can be stunningly engaging.
+First off, I’m not one of those obsessive audiophiles that insists vinyl is superior to sex, a pangalactic gargle blaster, and all other audio mediums… although a good LP recording on a good system can be stunningly engaging.

 This was pretty much audio nirvana for me, and a huge step up from the old garage sale Garrard clunker I was using.

-The BIC served me well for years, until it got crushed in an earthquake in the 80’s.
-The turntable base, platter, and tonearm was mangled and I had to scrap it, but I kept the cartridge and my records, thinking someday maybe I’d get a turntable again…
+The BIC 960 served me well for years, until it got crushed in the California 80’s earthquake.
+The turntable base, platter, and tonearm was mangled and I had to scrap it, but I kept the cartridge and my records, thinking someday maybe I’d get another turntable.

-In the meantime, I moved to that new digital thing, CD’s.
+But then, I moved to that new digital thing, CD’s.
 See D5 CD player.
+I bought and listened to a lot of CD’s, and even had a 200 CD changer/player.

-There’s a set of sensations to playing a record, the smell of vinyl and cardboard, the feel and look of the album cover, the ritual of cleaning and cuing the record up that is really engaging, like opening a book and sitting down to read.
-So I decided it was time, and…
+But here’s a set of sensations to playing a record; the smell of vinyl and cardboard, the feel and look of the album cover, the ritual of cleaning and cuing the record up that is really engaging, like opening a book and sitting down to read.
+Meditative even.

-About twenty-five years later (2007-ish) it looked like turntable production would be ceasing soon in favor of digital.
-At that time, I assumed this would be the last turntable I’d ever need, so I wanted one that would be low maintenance and extremely durable.
-I selected the Technics 1210 MK5, purchased it from kabusa and had it “hot-rodded” with their mods for 78 RPM, a record clamp, and their precision prep.
-It’s still my primary turntable, rugged, reliable, quiet, and has easily swappable head shells, which was a key feature for me to also play 78’s and battered LP’s.
+So about twenty-five years went by (2007-ish) and I decided it was time to re-engage with records.
+At that time, it looked like turntable production would be ceasing soon in favor of just digital disc players.
+I assumed this would be the last turntable I’d ever need, so I wanted one that would be low maintenance and extremely durable.
+I selected the Technics 1210 MK5 and purchased it from kabusa.
+I had KAB “hot-rod” it with their mods for 78 RPM, a record clamp, and their precision prep.
+It’s still my primary turntable: rugged, reliable, quiet, and has easily swappable head shells.
+That latter is a key feature for me to also play 78’s and other battered microgroove records like 45’s.

 Specs: